Site avatar

 Welcome

-I am Paris Wicker (she/her), an Assistant Professor of Educational Leadership and Policy at The State University of New York at Buffalo.
-My research centers the success and well-being of Black and Indigenous students, faculty, and staff.
-My research has been supported by the National Institutes of Health (NIH), The Ford Foundation, and the Wisconsin Center for Educational Research (WCER) and published in the Review of Higher Education, Journal of College Student Development, and the Journal of Higher Education.
+Paris Wicker (she/her), is an Assistant Professor of Educational Leadership and Policy at The State University of New York at Buffalo.
+Her research centers on whether, for whom, and how educational experiences and social networks shape success, health behaviors, and well-being.
+Her research has been supported by the Spencer Foundation, National Institutes of Health (NIH), and the Ford Foundation, and published in the Review of Higher Education, Journal of College Student Development, and the Journal of Higher Education.

-Within this site you will find information about my educational and professional experiences, a description of my program of research and current projects, and recent and past news and media.
+Within this site you will find information about her educational and professional experiences, a description of research and current projects, and recent and past news and media.

 Read more